refinedev/refine/documentation/docs/data/packages/rest-data-provider/index.md

 A data provider is simply an object that implements a set of methods.
 Each method corresponds to an operation that Refine can perform: fetching a list, creating a record, updating, deleting, etc.

-ach operation such as `getList`, `getOne`, `create` has atomic methods to build your request and format their responses, errors.
+Each operation such as `getList`, `getOne`, `create` has atomic methods to build your request and format their responses, errors.

 - **getEndpoint(params)** → returns the API endpoint.
 - **buildHeaders(params)** → adds additional headers.